Reedsterz/iOS-PhotoVault/README.md

-This repository contains the code for decrypt files in Photo Vault iOS app
+This repository contains the code for decrypt files in Photo Vault iOS app.
+Tested with the version mentioned below.

 # Photo Vault v10.8